Band representation, band connectivity and irreducibility: Application of method of invariant in obtaining TB Hamiltonian

 Construct the projection operator $\mathcal{P}^{\Gamma_1}$ using the same method.
 Projecting from $(1, 0, 0, 0, \ldots)^T$ for single group and making use of the numerical equality between some of the radial vectors, one obtains

-For double group, two linearly independent terms can be projected out from the starting sub-space specified by ${\rm\bf t}_\ell+\bm{\sigma}_\alpha= \bm{\tau}_a-\bm{a}_1;\;{\rm\bf t}_\ell^\prime+\bm{\tau}_\beta=\bm{\tau}_a;\;\;\bm{\rho}_1=\bm{\tau}_a-(\bm{\tau}_a-\bm{a}_1)= \bm{a}_1 $.
+For double group, two linearly independent terms can be projected out from the starting sub-space specified by ${\rm\bf t}_\ell+\bm{\sigma}_\alpha= \bm{\tau}_a-\bm{a}_1;\;{\rm\bf t}_{\ell^\prime}+\bm{\tau}_\beta=\bm{\tau}_a;\;\;\bm{\rho}_1=\bm{\tau}_a-(\bm{\tau}_a-\bm{a}_1)= \bm{a}_1 $.
 Projecting from $(1, 0, 0, 0 , 0, 1, 0, 0, \ldots)^T$ and $(1, 0, 0, 0 , 0, -1, 0, 0, \ldots)^T$, the contribution to the Hamiltonian from the second nearest neighbour partition is given by

-Here $t_{SNN}$ and $t_{SNN}^\prime$ are two distinct material dependent parameters.
+Here $t_{SNN}$ and $t_{SNN}^\prime$ are two distinct material dependent parameters arising from two linearly independent vector transforming according to the trivial representation.
 The existence of the second symmetry permitted term is critical in the topology of the band structure of graphene.
-See Sec.\ref{sec:V} for detail.
+See Sec.\ref{sec:spinpz} for detail.